 Multiple cards may mean multiple annual fees

-People often sign up for cards during an introductory period to take advantage of an annual fee waiver.
+You may sign up for cards during an introductory period to take advantage of an annual fee waiver.
 Once that introductory period ends, however, you’ll be left with multiple cards that carry annual fees.

 Should you apply for multiple credit cards at once?

-Best way to manage multiple credit cards
+Best ways to manage multiple credit cards

 Use all of your cards regularly

 Some credit card issuers will close your credit card account if you don’t use a card for a certain period of time.
 This will lower your total available credit, which may hurt your credit score.
-So remember to use all of your cards regularly and keep them active.
+So, remember to use all of your cards regularly and keep them active.

 Set payment alerts